 17.34 the commissioner approves the decision of a different eligible sponsor to authorize the

 at the end of a contract term, either

 school board of directors

 to voluntarily terminate or not renew

 eligible sponsor approved authorizer

-18.10 other party and the commissioner of its intent at least 90 days before the date on which the
+18.6 and the commissioner of its intent at least 90 days before the date on which the contract

-18.11 contract ends.
-Both parties jointly must submit their intent in writing to the commissioner
+18.7 ends.
+Both parties jointly must submit their intent in writing to the commissioner to

 that is a party to the existing

 student performance of the school.
 If no